-National electricity operator or grid operator is the intermediate party in between the electricity supplier and the consumer as demonstrated in the figure below.
+National electricity operators or grid operators are the intermediate parties in between the electricity supplier and the consumer as demonstrated in the figure below.

-The main tasks of the national electricity operator can be summarized as below;
+The main tasks of the national electricity operators can be summarized as below;

 - Maintaining adequate transmission system

 - Ensuring technical compatibility with other networks across the border

 The main challenge the national electricity operators face is balancing supply and demand (disturbance handling, management of shortage situations, and congestion management).

 Nowadays, the share of renewable energy in a power mix represents a considerable portion.
 Introducing unreliable renewable sources can lead to more challenges for the network operator.
 For example, the following figure demonstrate the share of wind energy in power generation of US states.
 Some states rely on wind power by more than 25%.
 Using unpredictable wind energy as a big share in a power mix makes a real challenge for national electricity operators when maintaining the balance between supply and demand.